jtcheng26/ucla-cs35l-bruinsafe/README.md

 [![React Native](https://img.shields.io/badge/React%20Native-v0.64.2-blue.svg)](https://facebook.github.io/react-native/)

+Los Angeles is not pedestrian friendly.

+With high crime rates and a car reliant infrastruction, walking around LA is often dangerous.
+However, what do we do when walking is unavoidable?

+Our solution: BruinSafe.

 BruinSafe is a mobile app that aims to enhance the personal safety of UCLA students by providing real-time location tracking equipped with walk requests with peers, nearby crime alerts, and crime report tracking.

 ## Table of Contents